thalisgold/spatial-modelling-tool/README.md

 Whenever a model is validated, it is important to ensure that the validation is carried out with independent data.
 This means that data used for model training should not be used for validation.
 Otherwise, the model error would indicate how well the model can reproduce the data, not how well it can predict on new data.

 [Wadoux et al. (2021)](https://www.sciencedirect.com/science/article/abs/pii/S0304380021002489) assume that a model-free, design-neutral and valid assessment of map accuracy is achieved with probability sampling and design-based inference.
-However, when these approaches are not feasible as additional samples for validation purposes cannot be collected or since the sampling locations are often determined from the very beginning (e.g., fixed monitoring stations, samples already available), they propose to apply cross-validation methods in which the data is randomly split to estimate the performance of a model (random cross-validation).
+However, when these approaches are not feasible as additional samples for validation purposes cannot be collected or since the sampling locations are often determined from the very beginning (e.g., fixed monitoring stations, samples already available), they propose to apply cross-validation methods in which the data is randomly split (random cross-validation).

 In many recent studies ([Meyer et al. (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0304380019303230?via%3Dihub); [Ploton et al., 2020](https://www.nature.com/articles/s41467-020-18321-y); [Pohjankukka et al., 2017](https://www.tandfonline.com/doi/abs/10.1080/13658816.2017.1346255?journalCode=tgis20); [Rocha et al., 2018](https://www.mdpi.com/2072-4292/10/8/1263))., a different opinion has been expressed.
 The researchers of these studies claim that spatial data always correlate with each other to some degree (see Tobler’s first law of geography), which is why they cannot be independent and basic statistical procedures do not hold.
 This is especially the case when the data available is clustered.
 To ensure that the quality of the model can still be reliably estimated, they propose different cross-validation methods that attempt to warrant independence between test and validation data by dividing the data spatially rather than randomly (spatial cross-validation).
 In their opinion, ignoring spatial autocorrelation leads to overoptimistic models that do not perform nearly as well in practice and can lead to erroneous maps and interpretations.